 Moto (officially Moto Hospitality) is the UK's largest motorway service area operator.
 They were the first to introduce many brands and ideas which are now common at services across the country.

-To encourage social distancing, Moto are now offering click and collect on some facilities.
+Moto are now offering click and collect on some facilities.
 They are trialling a new fuel pledge at three trial sites, where over the summer of 2020 Moto's fuel prices will be competing with local (non-supermarket) petrol stations.

 Having previously displayed their partner's brand logos prominently - more prominently than their own - Moto have now tidied this up a bit, and they are refurbishing the entrance to their buildings to include a new lobby with dark grey colours and the name of the site.
-Since the change in management in 2020, it is noticeable that Moto are making a point of responding to feedback, which amongst other things has resulted in a high profile and very successful clampdown on litter.

 Many of Moto's predecessor companies weren't interested in fuel retailing.
 As a result, many Moto sites include a forecourt managed by somebody else - usually Esso.
 Despite this, Moto themselves do take an interest in fuel retailing, with them running fuel promotions, continuing to manage some forecourt-only sites, and even buying back the forecourt at Tiverton.
+They are continuing to campaign for new motorway signs, which they say are necessary for them to lower fuel prices.

-Despite several experiments, Moto have never really secured a sit-down meal format that worked.
+Despite several experiments, Moto never really secured a sit-down meal format that worked.
 Instead their sites tend to be dominated by Costa units, as well as fast food partners, with recent additions being Greggs and KFC.
 Takeaway food units and drive thru coffee shops have an especially high turnover.

 Some of their larger and older buildings look a little empty with only a few fast food options, but the evidence shows that sit-down restaurants like EDC and Arlo's weren't really working, except maybe at breakfast.
 During the first COVID-19 lockdown, Moto's brand partners all closed and they had to start serving their own food again - they were arguably the most proactive operator, rearranging their kitchens and creating a special menu.